mkport/big5analysis/README.md

 Please do not copy this project and claim it as your own.

 Full analysis is included in the RMarkdown and HTML file.

+I recommend opening the HTML file in your browser to get an optimal look at the tables and graphs in this analysis.